datacamp-content/courses-introduction-to-shell/chapter2.md

 ```

 --- type:MultipleChoiceExercise lang:shell xp:50 skills:1 key:11914639fc
-## You cannot always treat data as text
+## Why isn't it always safe to treat data as text?

 The `SEE ALSO` section of the manual page for `cut` refers to a command called `paste`
 that can be used to combine data files instead of cutting them up.